GIRLS ON ICE CANADA

 The day-to-day activities of the expedition may change due to weather and glacier conditions.
 The basic itinerary is generally as follows:

-Day 1: Meet the team in Calgary and meet your GOI Canada team!
-Together we will learn about traveling and camping in the mountains and stay the night in Kananaskis Country, Alberta.
+Day 1: Arrive in Calgary or Revelstoke and drive to meet the team in Rogers Pass, BC!
+Together we will learn about traveling and camping in the mountains and stay the night at the Illecillewaet Campground.

-Day 10: Hike out from the hut back to the trail head and travel back.
+Day 10: Hike out from the hut back to the trailhead and travel to the Biogeoscience Institute, in Kananaskis Country, AB.

 Day 11: Wrap up science experiments with a culminating presentation of the results at the Biogeoscience Institute in Kananaskis Country.